Shanthi-Lekkala/ProductIdentification/README.md

 As a part of my independent study for Fall 2023, I worked with Shivendra Agrawal who is currently working towards developing a smartcane to help visually impaired and blind people to guide them in grocery shopping.

-During my independent study, I tested visual representation learning models, developed barcode detector and built an end to end pipeline which takes in live video input to detect the barcode and further answer queries about the product.
-In this process, I read research papers and blogs about MAE, PAWS for visual representation learning and few papers on barcode detection.
+During my independent study, I tested different detection models, developed barcode detector and built an end to end pipeline which takes in live video input to detect the barcode and further answer queries about the product.
+In this process, I read research papers, few blogs and have seen few youtube videos on barcode detection.
 Created a pipeline for identifying the product and querying about the same, used ChatGPT and Openai whispers in my project for communication.

 ## Papers:
 - ![Real-time Barcode Detection in the Wild](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7045893)